Beginner Photography Workshop

 Q: How late can I sign up for a workshop?

-A: As long as the workshop doesn’t show as “sold out”, you can register and pay up to two hours before the starting time.
+A: As long as the workshop doesn’t show as “sold out,” you can register up until 5:00pm the day before the workshop date.

-Q: What’s the difference between the Full Day Workshops and the evening Short Courses?
+Q: What’s the difference between the Full Day Workshops and the online series?

-A: The DSLR-1 and DSLR-2 classes cover some of the same material as the Beginner Full Day Workshop.
-The DSLR-3 class includes some of the material from the Intermediate Full Day Workshop.
-The workshops are smaller, more hands-on and there is time for shooting with a model.
-We’ve found that some people enjoy the intensity of an all day workshop while others prefer to have the material spread out over several classes.
+A: The Beginner Digital Photography online series covers the same material as the Beginner Full Day Workshop.
+The Intermediate Digital Photography online series covers the same material as the Intermediate Full Day Workshop.
+The full-day workshops are in-person, smaller, more hands-on, and there is time for shooting with a model.
+We’ve found that some people enjoy the intensity of an all-day workshop, while others prefer to have the material spread out over several online classes.

 Q: Is lunch included in the workshop?